Our Team

 Sarah Gouveia earned her Masters in Counseling Psychology and is a qualified Mindfulness-Based Stress Reduction (MBSR) Instructor through the Center For Mindfulness at U-Mass Medical Center and a Mindful Self Compassion Trained Teacher.
 Prior to joining U-Thrive, Sarah taught as an adjunct Psychology Professor at William Paterson University in addition to teaching mindfulness and meditation to college students.
 Sarah is responsible for U-Thrive Educational Services program research and new program development and ensures that existing programs are up-to-date with the latest research and practices across the fields of Positive Psychology, Mindfulness, and Self-Compassion.
 As U-Thrive Educational Services’ resident content expert, Sarah facilitates student and higher education professional development workshops and instructor training.
 Outside of U-Thrive, Sarah enjoys walking in nature with her dog Nala, spending time with her husband and visiting family in Cape Cod.

-Luis earned his BS in Business Administration with a concentration in Marketing, Magna Cum Laude, from the California State University of Dominguez Hills.
-He is currently working towards his Master of Business Administration at the California State University of Monterey Bay while being involved with multiple clubs and organizations.
-With prior experience in market research, data analysis, content visualization, and team management, Luis recently joined the team at U-Thrive Educational Services as a Marketing Intern.
-In this role, Luis is involved with the growth of the business and supporting the current clients while managing all forms of social media and upkeeping with database management.
-Luis lives in Los Angeles, California, with his family and enjoys going out to eat, volunteer work, long drives, and after-hour outings.
+Alexia earned her BS in Business Administration with a concentration in Marketing Management, Summa Cum Laude, from William Paterson University.
+With prior experience in market research, data analysis, content visualization, and team management, Alexia recently joined the team at U-Thrive Educational Services as a Marketing Coordinator.
+In this role, Alexia is involved with the growth of the business and supporting the current clients while managing all forms of social media and upkeeping with database management.
+In her spare time, Alexia enjoys making craft cocktails, going out to eat, and spending time with her family in Greece.

 William Krame